DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/Vendor payments.md

 Finance utilities has added the following fields on the right for each Vendor payment line:
 - Vendor BSB
 - Vendor account

+No setup is required to enable the additional fields on the report.